Lukc/tartines-www/rules.md

 ## Congress

+Congress

+: A **Congress** is a real-life meeting during which Tartines members can exchange knowledge, work on common projets, or discuss solutions to issues Tartines or its members are facing.

 From time to time, Tartines summons a Congress during which its [members](#basic-membership) *may* meet in real life.
 The dates, location and duration *must* decided by [vote](#votes).
 Each Congress usually lasts two weekend days, but this *may* change if the Council finds it more practical.

 The planning and events to happen during the Congress *may* be listed beforehand or *may* be improvised while the Congress happens.
-Hardware, equipment or other resources *may* be provided by Tartines’ members during a Congress.
+Hardware, equipment or other resources *may* be provided by Tartines' members during a Congress.

 ## Agendas

-A meeting’s agenda *must* be editable by all [Council] members before the meeting occurs.
+A meeting's agenda *must* be editable by all [Council] members before the meeting occurs.

 ## Proceedings

-Every meeting’s proceedings *must* be stored and archived for [eternity](#dissolution).
+Every meeting's proceedings *must* be stored and archived for [eternity](#dissolution).

-A meeting’s proceedings *should* be published to allow interested parties that missed the meeting to know what decisions took place.
+A meeting's proceedings *should* be published to allow interested parties that missed the meeting to know what decisions took place.
 As [vote results](#publication-of-results) *may* be published in the proceedings, not publishing the proceedings would mean the results of the votes would have to published separately.

 # Votes

+## Objectives

+Tartines’ votes are votes of approbation designed to confirm decisions taken by members of its [Council].
+They *must not* be used to take decisions.

 ## Procedure